drshahizan/research-design/README.md

 1. Koons, G.L., Schenke-Layland, K., & Mikos, A.G.
 (2019).
 Why, when, who, what, how, and where for trainees writing literature review articles. *Annals of Biomedical Engineering*, **47**(11), 2334–2340. https://doi.org/10.1007/s10439-019-02290-5
 2. Jaidka, K., Khoo, C. S. G., & Na, J.-C. (2013).
 Literature review writing: How information is selected and transformed. *Aslib Proceedings, 65*(3), 5. [https://doi.org/10.1108/00012531311330665](https://www.researchgate.net/publication/257201603_Literature_review_writing_how_information_is_selected_and_transformed)
 3. Barrasso, A. P., & Spilios, K. E. (2021).
 [A scoping review of literature assessing the impact of the learning assistant model](https://stemeducationjournal.springeropen.com/articles/10.1186/s40594-020-00267-8). *International Journal of STEM Education, 8*(1), Article 12.
+4. Salazar-Reyna, R., Gonzalez-Aleu, F., Granda-Gutierrez, E.M.A., Diaz-Ramirez, J., Garza-Reyes, J.A. and Kumar, A. (2022), "A systematic literature review of data science, data analytics and machine learning applied to healthcare engineering systems", Management Decision, Vol. 60 No. 2, pp. 300-319. https://doi.org/10.1108/MD-01-2020-0035